yuanzhedong/cs224n_robustqa/README.md

 ```

 With pretraining:
-- The indomain_train will be used for pretraining
+- The indomain_train and oodomain_train combined will be used for pretraining
 - The oodomain_train datasets will be used for finetuning

 ```